Naomi Watts pulls off "The Impossible" to critical acclaim

 The British-born, Australian actress delivered, despite her fears.
 So far, her performance has earned Watts best actress nominations from the Golden Globes, the Screen Actors Guild and the Broadcast Film Critics Association.

-The weekly newspaper, The New York Observer, wrote in its review that "Watts seems almost spiritually committed to her role" while The Hollywood Reporter trade paper said she "packs a huge charge of emotion as the battered, ever-weakening Maria whose tears of pain and fear never appear fake or idealized."
+The New York Observer wrote in its review that "Watts seems almost spiritually committed to her role" while The Hollywood Reporter said she "packs a huge charge of emotion as the battered, ever-weakening Maria whose tears of pain and fear never appear fake or idealized."

-Watts credits the real Maria Belon, a doctor, for being "an open book" when it came to recalling her personal experience during that harrowing time.
+Watts credits the real Maria Belon for being "an open book" when it came to recalling her personal experience during that harrowing time.

 The two met before shooting began, and Belon was on the film set.
-Belonr also wrote detailed letters chronicling her experience, including taking refuge in a tree and and being found by Thai villagers.
+Belon, a physician in Spain, also wrote detailed letters chronicling her experience, including taking refuge in a tree and the Thai villagers who discovered her weak and injured body.

 One of the more challenging aspects of the shoot was recreating the tsunami, a 10-minute sequence in the film that Watts said took six weeks to shoot on location in Spain.
 Rather than creating the tidal wave digitally, actors were anchored in water tanks with the current pushing at them and "debris being chucked at you."

 Watts said that while the challenge of shooting the sequence was incomparable to the suffering of those who went through the ordeal in 2004, it was "physically the most demanding thing I've ever done."

 There was much more dialogue scripted during that sequence but "you were struggling to breathe and we quickly learned that once you open your mouth, water is going in and nothing is coming out.

 "Though it was difficult, I'm grateful we got that kind of level of fear and intensity," she added.